sharmainec/tp/docs/UserGuide.md

 * The exported file will be added to `data` folder in a CSV format.
 * The CSV file will have 2 columns.
 The first column is for English and the second column is for Foreign language.

-Examples:
-* `download` will load all cards stored in LingoGO! to the dictionary.csv.

 ### Exiting the program : `exit`